 Love her or hate her, Camilla, Duchess of Cornwall, is poised to become the most prominent woman in the United Kingdom when her husband becomes King Charles III.
 But prominence does not always equal respect.
-Long vilified as a royal homewrecker, Prince Charles's wife has had a rocky road to get where she is today.
-It’s a road paved with adultery, romance, heartbreak, and controversy to arrive at where she is today.
+Vilified through her royal affair, Prince Charles' wife took paths of adultery, romance, heartbreak, and controversy to arrive at where she is today.

-Born Camilla Shand in 1947, she first entered Prince Charles’s life in the early '70s — and never really left.
+Born Camilla Shand in 1947, she first entered Prince Charles’ life in the early '70s — and never really left.
 They had a brief, but powerful romance.
-Though each married other people — Camilla to Andrew Parker Bowles in 1973 and Prince Charles to Lady Diana Spencer in 1981 — they didn’t let a little technicality like that stand in the way of a rich friendship and, eventually, an adulterous affair.
+Though each married other people — Camilla to Andrew Parker Bowles in 1973 and Prince Charles to Lady Diana Spencer in 1981 — they didn’t let these romances get between their rich friendship and, eventually, an affair ensued.

 Why did Charles and Diana divorce?
-Though many factors played a part — and most people believe their marriage was doomed from the start - it is undeniable that Camilla Parker Bowles cast a long shadow over the marriage.
-By the mid '90s both marriages ended in divorce, and Charles and Camilla became Public Enemies #1 and #2 for their adulterous behavior.
+Though many factors played a part — and most people believe their marriage was doomed from the start — Camilla Parker Bowles cast a long shadow over the marriage.
+By the mid '90s both marriages ended in divorce, and Charles and Camilla became Public Enemies No. 1 and No. 2 for their adulterous behavior.

 The couple’s marriage in 2005 made Camilla a permanent fixture in the United Kingdom and brought some respectability to their relationship, but it also showed how high a mistress can rise in a royal family plagued by scandal.

-In 1992, the British press had a field day when it published the transcripts of secret recordings of intimate conversations between Charles and Camilla from 1989.
-Among the outrageous things they discussed was Charles's insatiable desire for Camilla — and how he wished he could be a tampon so that he could stay inside her.
-"Camillagate" was a huge blow to the monarchy and even made some people question Charles's fitness to succeed to the throne.
+In 1992, the British press published the transcripts of secret recordings of intimate conversations between Charles and Camilla from 1989.
+Among the things they discussed was Charles' insatiable desire for Camilla — and how he wished he could be a tampon so that he could stay inside her.
+"Camillagate" was a huge blow to the monarchy and even made some people question Charles' fitness to succeed to the throne.

-At around the time of "Camillagate," as the incident was dubbed, could not have come at a worse time.
-Camilla had only recently been publicly outed as Charles's mistress, and the added scrutiny "Camillagate" brought to the royal family made things even more awkward for everyone.
-Everyone, that is, except Diana, who reveled in the fallout.
+At around the time of "Camillagate," as the incident was dubbed, Camilla had only recently been publicly outed as Charles' mistress, and the added scrutiny "Camillagate" brought to the royal family made things even more precarious for everyone — everyone, that is, except Diana, who reveled in the fallout.

-When news got out that Charles and Camilla were engaged in an adulterous affair, the British public really, really didn't like it — or the adulterers themselves.
+When news got out that Charles and Camilla were engaged in an adulterous affair, the British public really didn't like it — or the adulterers themselves.
 Camilla in particular bore the brunt of the hatred, since the public saw Camilla as the antithesis of warm and gracious Princess Diana.
-If Diana was the People's Princess, then Camilla was the People's Prostitute.
-It got so bad for Camilla that, according to one story, people pelted her with bread while she was grocery shopping in Wiltshire.
-Whether or not that story is true, the sentiment is clear: she was the most reviled person in Britain at the time.
+According to one story, people pelted her with bread while she was grocery shopping.
+Whether that story is true, the sentiment is clear.